gsllucas/linux/README.md

 # Overview

-This repository is dedicate do concentrate studies about software system and infrastructure management with linux.
+This repository is dedicated to concentrate studies about software system and infrastructure management with linux.

-Linux is a common and powerful OS wich provide a great set of technologies to manage and host servers.
+Linux is a common and powerful OS which provides a great set of technologies to manage and host servers.

 Main common distributions are: